-- Increase access to advanced primary care models and adoption of measures that demonstrate their success in improving quality and outcomes. - Integrate primary care and behavioral health services, including screenings for behavioral health conditions in primary care settings or delivery of behavioral health support for common behavioral health conditions, such as anxiety, depression, or substance use disorders. - Leverage alternative payment models that provide resources at the practice level to enable improved access and team-based approaches for care coordination, patient engagement, quality, and population health.
-Team-based approaches support the sharing of accountability for delivery of care between physicians and nurse practitioners, physician assistants, medical assistants, nurses and nurse case managers, social workers, pharmacists, and traditional and nontraditional primary and behavioral health care providers, such as peer support specialists, community health works, and others. - Deliver higher value primary care with an aim toward reducing disparities. - Leverage telehealth and other digital health solutions to expand access to primary care services, care coordination, and care management. - Implement innovative approaches that integrate primary care and behavioral health with broader social and public health services.6
+- Promote the importance of primary care and adopt practices that give consumers a regular source of primary care. - Increase access to advanced primary care models and adoption of measures that demonstrate their success in improving quality and outcomes. - Integrate primary care and behavioral health services, including screenings for behavioral health conditions in primary care settings or delivery of behavioral health support for common behavioral health conditions, such as anxiety, depression, or substance use disorders. - Leverage alternative payment models that provide resources at the practice level to enable improved access and team-based approaches for care coordination, patient engagement, quality, and population health.
+Team-based approaches support the sharing of accountability for delivery of care between physicians and nurse practitioners, physician assistants, medical assistants, nurses and nurse case managers, social workers, pharmacists, and traditional and nontraditional primary and behavioral health care providers, such as peer support specialists, community health works, and others. - Deliver higher value primary care with an aim toward reducing disparities. - Leverage telehealth and other digital health solutions to expand access to primary care services, care coordination, and care management. - Implement innovative approaches that integrate primary care and behavioral health with broader social and public health services.7